StatsWithR/book/docs/03-decision-02-normal-gamma.md

 **Credible intervals for $\mu$**

-To find a credible interval for the mean, we use the Student t distribution.
-Since the distribution of $\mu$ is unimodal and symmetric, the shortest 95 percent credible interval or the Highest Posterior Density interval, HPD for short,
+To find a credible interval for the mean $\mu$, we use the Student $t$ distribution.
+Since the distribution of $\mu$ is unimodal and symmetric, the shortest 95 percent credible interval or the **Highest Posterior Density** interval, HPD for short,

 <img src="03-decision-02-normal-gamma_files/figure-html/tapwater-post-mu-1.png" width="384" />